ElementsProject/lightning/doc/lightningd-config.5.md

  **min-capacity-sat**=*SATOSHI*
 Default: 10000.
 This value defines the minimal effective channel capacity in satoshi to accept for channel opening requests.
-If a peer tries to open a channel smaller than this, the opening will be rejected.
+This will reject any opening of a channel which can't pass an HTLC of least this value.
+Usually this prevents a peer opening a tiny channel, but it can also prevent a channel you open with a reasonable amount and the peer requesting such a large reserve that the capacity of the channel falls below this.

  **ignore-fee-limits**=*BOOL*
 Allow nodes which establish channels to us to set any fee they want.